 The graph below shows the same data plotted differently: here, the amount of UVR blocked is plotted agains the SPF.

 The reason for showing both these graphs is to remind you what functions based on reciprocals look like.

-The practical consequence is that you can see that the higher the SPF the smaller the absolute effect is on the number of photos transmitted or blocked.
+The practical consequence is that you can see that the higher the SPF the smaller the absolute effect is on the number of photos transmitted or blocked (screened).
 The difference between a SPF of 2 and 4, is greater in absolute terms than between 4 and 8.
 So, why the obsession with larger numbers?

 In reality, the standardised testing conditions used to calculate SPFs, do not mirror human usage.
 The amount of sunscreen per unit area is critical (the more there is, the more UVR that is blocked).
 When real people use sunscreens, on average, they apply them at around a 1/3 of the quantity per unit area that sunscreens are tested under.
-As a rough rule of thumb, this means a sunblock with a SPF of 30, is applied such as to provide a SPF of 10.
+As a rough rule of thumb, this means a sunscreen with a SPF of 30, is applied such as to provide a SPF of 10.
 Sunscreens do not last forever!
 They need to be reapplied as they get wiped away, especially after swimming.